 Snježana Pintarić Sintart 01 – Grupa ABS, Božena Končić Badurina, Viktor Popović, Davor Sanvincenti

 Vjenceslav Richter and his wife Nada Kareš-Richter bequeathed their house with garden and artwork in 1980 to the city of Zagreb.
-Their wish was to keep the space preserved permanently for research of the EXAT group legacy and promotion of the contemporary art production.
+Their wish was to keep the space preserved permanently for research of the EXAT group legacy and promotion of contemporary art production.

-Led by the ideas to open the Richter Collection to broad circle of visitors, of figuring out of the new ways of its presentation and communication and different ways of activity which would make possible the development of creative potentials, we begin with the series of exhibits of contemporary artists working (or, perhaps, renting?) within the space of the Richter Collection entitled SINTART.
+Led by the ideas to open the Richter Collection to a broad circle of visitors, of figuring out the new ways of its presentation and communication and different ways of activity which would make possible the development of creative potentials, we begin with the series of exhibits of contemporary artists working (or, perhaps, renting?) within the space of the Richter Collection entitled SINTART.
 The name derived from the series of themes that had preoccupied Richter and pointed to his ideas of the synthesis of art and the project of Sinturbanism.
-Vjenceslav Richter – "a human explorer of visual art galaxies" (M. Susovski) and his entire opus are an inspiration, theme and leitmotif of the series which this year commence with six outstanding Croatian artists – Group ABS (Ivica Blažić, Josip Alebić and Ivan Skvrce), Božena Končić-Badurina, Viktor Popović and Davor Sanvincenti.
-We present six artists which have built impressive careers and which I personally regard highly, looking toward each of their new projects with pleasure.
-Knowing that this task will he somewhat of a challenge for us, without the clear notion of which direction artist concepts might evolve, this past Spring we began conversing, reading and familiarizing with Richter's ways of existing and working.
+Vjenceslav Richter – "a human explorer of visual art galaxies" (M. Susovski) and his entire opus are an inspiration, theme, and leitmotif of the series which this year commences with six outstanding Croatian artists – Group ABS (Ivica Blažić, Josip Alebić, and Ivan Skvrce), Božena Končić-Badurina, Viktor Popović, and Davor Sanvincenti.
+We present six artists which have built impressive careers and which I regard highly, looking toward each of their new projects with pleasure.
+Knowing that this task will be somewhat of a challenge for us, without the clear notion of which direction artist concepts might evolve, this past Spring we began conversing, reading, and familiarizing ourselves with Richter's ways of existing and working.
 As we started the project, there arose first commentaries – the interaction between the works of art and casual passers elicited powerful excitement and tensions.
 So, the exhibit had not even opened, yet reactions were already pouring in.
 As if it were a matter of a theatrical premiere – neighbors wanting to know what type of sporting facilities we were erecting in a sculpture park!

 This exhibit also, from its beginning, demanded its sequel.
-Some type of a post-production because the projects of Božena Končić-Badurina and ABS group opened up space for further action, for a time-based activity.
-Time that on one hand has forgotten the concept of personal acquaintance, respect and the exchange of ideas, and on the other hand, it also forgot silence as an important element of self-knowledge.
-The wall piece of Viktor Popović facing the busy street will also, I believe, not leave the passerby by indifferent.
-It is – a Plato's quote – a direct, for some perhaps even offensive message, stressing the importance of that abstract science.
-We already have introduced Davor Sanvincenti in our Museum recently with his fantastic audio-visual stage projects.
+Some type of post-production because the projects of Božena Končić-Badurina and ABS group opened up space for further action, for a time-based activity.
+A time that on one hand has forgotten the concept of personal acquaintance, respect, and the exchange of ideas, and on the other hand, it also forgot silence as an important element of self-knowledge.
+The wall piece of Viktor Popović facing the busy street will also, I believe, not leave the passerby indifferent.
+It is – Plato's quote – a direct, for some perhaps even offensive message, stressing the importance of that abstract science.
+We already have introduced Davor Sanvincenti to our Museum recently with his fantastic audio-visual stage projects.
 This time, Sanvincenti intervenes with light in the Collection space but in a different, quieter manner.
 His optical relief presents a fine, poetic highlight on Richter's long-term experiment with light and interactive reliefmeters.
 The mutual understanding and respect, among the artists as well as the legacy and the new works, characterize this exhibition which into Richter Collection brings a small, but vital shift and reveals the endlessly open possibilities both for artists, as well as for us – museum "guardians of collections".